rpi-virtuell/FOERBICO_und_rpi-virtuell/Website/content/en/our-team/index.md

 The Department of Religious Education and Didactics of Protestant Religious Education at Friedrich-Alexander University Erlangen-Nuremberg (FAU) focuses on the theory and practice of Protestant religious education, as well as questions related to religious education.
 The focus is on teaching religious content in schools, developing pedagogical models and methods, and researching the processes of religious learning.
 The aim is to prepare students for reflective and practical work in religious education and to contribute to the further development of this area of education.

-Further infromation: [Lehrstuhl für Religionspädagogik und Didaktik des evangelischen Religionsunterrichts](https://www.evrel.phil.fau.de/) an der Friedrich-Alexander-Universität Erlangen-Nürnberg
+Further infromation: [Department of Religious Education](https://www.evrel.phil.fau.de/english-pages/) at the University of Erlangen-Nuremberg

 ![Portrait Manfred Pirner](../../unser-team/ManfredPirner.jpg)